๐ŸŽˆShakespeare

 "Thou art a most notable coward"

-• "Notable" makes the cowardice public knowledge—not a private failing but a social fact everyone recognizes
+• "Notable" makes the cowardice public knowledge.
+This isn't a private failing but a social fact everyone recognizes.

-• The directness itself is strategic—no metaphor softens the blow, forcing the target to respond or confirm the accusation
+• The directness itself is strategic.
+No metaphor softens the blow, forcing the target to either respond or confirm the accusation through silence.

-Compare: "Cream-faced loon" vs. "most notable coward"—both attack bravery, but the first uses imagery to diagnose cowardice from physical symptoms, while the second uses direct accusation to make it a matter of public record.
-If an FRQ asks about rhetorical strategies in characterization, contrast these approaches.
+Compare: "Cream-faced loon" vs. "most notable coward."
+Both attack bravery, but the first uses imagery to diagnose cowardice from physical symptoms, while the second uses direct accusation to make it a matter of public record.
+If an FRQ asks about rhetorical strategies in characterization, contrast these two approaches.

 Attacks on Moral Character